-Delete Object

-1. In Page view, select the Delete object from the NOF DB Component toolbar.

-Note: You cannot add a Delete object to a page that does not have a Connector object already added.

-2. Click on the page to indicate the Delete object's location.
+- Delete Object - & - 1.
+In Page view, select the Delete object from the NOF DB Component toolbox. - Note: You cannot add a Delete object to a page that does not have a Connector object already added. - 2.
+Click on the page to indicate the Delete object's location.

-The Delete Properties palette appears.
+The Delete Properties panel appears.